 Is Marrakech Safe for Tourists

-Marrakech is generally safe for tourists providing you take the appropriate precautions.
-Serious crime in Marrakech is not high, however, there is a lot of petty crime.
+Marrakech is generally safe for tourists, provided you take the appropriate precautions.
+Serious crime in Marrakech is not high.
+However, there is a lot of petty crime.

-You must be mindful of your personal belongings at all times – always keep your money, personal belongings and luggage locked and secure.
-We talk about some of the more common scams in Marrakech to watch out for further on.
+You must always be mindful of your personal belongings – always keep your money, belongings and luggage locked and secure.
+We discuss some of the more common scams in Marrakech to watch out for further on.